Terry5278/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing an Analysis on Kickstarter data to uncover trends
+Visualized Analysis of international Kickstarter trends.